-The identities of the CRAs, their role also as fraud prevention agencies, the data they hold, the ways in which they use and share personal information, data retention periods and your data protection rights with the CRAs are explained in more detail in the CRA information notice (CRAIN).
-CRAIN is accessible from each of the three CRAs – clicking on any of these three links will also take you to the same CRAIN document: Callcredit www.callcredit.co.uk/crain; Equifax: www.equifax.co.uk/crain; Experian: www.experian.co.uk/crain/index.html.
+The identities of the CRAs, their role also as fraud prevention agencies, the data they hold, the ways in which they use and share personal information, data retention periods and your data protection rights with the CRAs are explained in more detail in the CRA information notice (CRAIN) which is accessible from each of the three CRAs:

-We may automatically decide that you pose a fraud or money laundering risk as a result of our fraud prevention searches or if our processing reveals your behaviour to be consistent with that of known fraudsters or money launderers, or is inconsistent with your previous submissions, or you appear to have deliberately hidden your true identity.
-You have rights in relation to automated decision making; if you want to know more, please contact our Data Protection Officer using the contact information set-out in the ‘Introduction’ section of this privacy notice.
+We may automatically decide that you pose a fraud or money laundering risk because of our fraud prevention searches or if our processing reveals your behaviour to be consistent with that of known fraudsters or money launderers, or is inconsistent with your previous submissions, or you appear to have deliberately hidden your true identity.

 If we, or a fraud prevention agency, determine that you pose a fraud or money laundering risk, we may refuse to provide the services and financing you have requested, or to employ you, or we may stop providing existing services to you.
-A record of any fraud or money laundering risk will be retained by the fraud prevention agencies, and may result in others refusing to provide services, financing or employment to you.
-If you have any questions about this, please contact our Data Protection Officer.
+A record of any fraud or money laundering risk will be retained by the fraud prevention agencies and may result in others refusing to provide services, financing or employment to you.

 We strive to ensure that your personal information is kept up to date and accurate.
 If any of the personal information you have given to us or third parties changes, such as your contact details, home ownership status, employment status or marital status, please promptly inform us in accordance with the terms and conditions of your agreement with us.